St Bede’s College Open Day is Tuesday 7 May 2024, 9am – 12noon.

 Developing Young Catholic Leaders

-This year we will be awarding five entrance scholarships.
+This year we will be awarding four entrance scholarships.
 These scholarships consider the whole person within the specified criteria, as outlined in the attached form.

 The scholarship process comprises of: